mikedixson/mikedixson.com/content/posts/2017-03-11-display-content-of-files-with-filenames.md

   - files
   - linux
   - tail
-preview: /images/Computer Terminal (1).png
+preview: /images/Computer Terminal (1).webp
-image: /images/Computer Terminal (1).png
+image: /images/Computer Terminal (1)_thumbnail.webp
+slug: display-content-files-filenames
 ---
 Use the following linux command to display the contents of several files with their filenames prefixed.